New study identifies the economic potential of Alberta’s wind energy sector

 - Operations and maintenance, such as grid and system integration, balance-of-plant operations, security systems, and the monitoring and maintenance of electrical, SCADA, and control systems

 Economic opportunities.
 With 4,500 MW of utility-scale wind energy capacity being added to the grid by 2030, local spending in Alberta related to project development and construction could reach $3.6 billion.
-With $137 million expected in local operations and maintenance spending, the total exceeds $3.7 billion.
-The report also estimates that the wind industry would contribute $25.5 million in municipal property taxes and $13.5 million in land lease payments to Alberta land owners during that period.
+In addition, $137 million is expected in annual local operations and maintenance spending.
+The report also estimates that the wind industry will make additional annual contributions of $25.5 million in municipal property taxes and $13.5 million in land lease payments.

 New technologies, such as advanced manufacturing, 3-D printing, and virtual reality, have the potential to revolutionize local production and reap further economic benefits for the province.